doxxx/markdown-to-bbcode/README.md

 markdown-to-bbcode is a simple tool to convert Markdown formatted text files into the corresponding BBcode.

+## Compiling

+To compile, run:

+    mvn package

+This will produce a jar with dependencies bundled in the target subdirectory.
+You'll need Scala 2.9.x to run it.

 ## Usage

     scala markdowntobbcode-1.1-jar-with-dependencies.jar <markdown-filename> [<output-filename>]